Epistimio/orion/docs/src/user/algorithms.rst

 and p(x|y) is modeled by transforming that generative process, replacing the distributions of the configuration prior with non-parametric densities.

-The TPE defines p(x|y) using two such densities l(x) and g(x) while l(x) is distribution of good points and g(x) is the distribution of bad points.
+The TPE defines p(x|y) using two such densities l(x) and g(x) where l(x) is distribution of good points and g(x) is the distribution of bad points.
+Good and bad points are split from observed points so far with a parameter `gamma` which defines the ratio of good points.
 New point candidates will be sampled with l(x) and Expected Improvement (EI) optimization scheme will be used to find the most promising point among the candidates.

 .. _Tree-structured Parzen Estimator: